ItsAlxl/darktide-mods/README.md

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/151).

 ## WhichMissions
-Note: This mod is deprecated.
-Use PenanceDetails instead.
+Note: As of Patch #15 "The Traitor Curse Part 1", this mod is obsolete.
 Adds chat commands to list which mission types you need for the "complete one of each mission type..." penances.

 Get it on [Nexus](https://www.nexusmods.com/warhammer40kdarktide/mods/55).